Data Model

 Animal Source

-An Animal Source represents a single individual whose individual-level data is relevant.
-Animal Sources can be observed, captured, tested, and provide Specimens at time t, including full Carcasses for Necropsy.
+An Animal Source represents a single individual.
+Animal Sources can be observed, captured, tested, necropsied, and provide Specimens at time t, directly or during a Necropsy.

 Key attributes of a Animal Source include: